EWC-consortium/eudi-wallet-rfcs/ewc-rfc005-issue-legal-person-identification-data.md

     AS-->>CW: Acess Token
     end
     CW->>PPW: LPID Credential request (access token)

-    PPW->>PPW: Create credential
+    Note over PPW, CW: LPID generation, issuance and storage PPW->>PPW: Create credential
     PPW->>PPW: Encrypt credential
     PPW->>PPW: Seal credential
     PPW-->>CW: LPID Credential
+    CW->>CW: Accept and store LPID

+    Note over CW, NP: Confirmation
+    CW->>PPW: ACK
     PPW->>PP: ACK
     end
     alt Client wallet is not Valid
     PPW->>PP: WARN ("Client wallet doesn't validate", CODE) end
-    PP->>U: Inform user
+    PP->>NP: Inform user
 ```
-Figure 1: LPID Issuance flow between wallets of PID provider and legal person wallet
+Figure 1: Transactions between wallets of PID provider and legal person wallet for LPID issuance

-The process highlights the integration of the new preliminary steps with the traditional authorization code flow and pre-authorized code flow, adhering to the OID4VCI specification.
+The sequence diagram highlights the integration of the new preliminary steps (3-7, 10-14) using OpenID4VP with the traditional authorization code flow and pre-authorized code flow, adhering to the OID4VCI specification.
 It ensures a robust framework for digital identity issuance, from initial compliance verification to the secure generation and storage of LPID credentials, followed by ongoing management.

+## Steps:
+1. A natural person uses the eService of an PID Provider to apply for/request an LPID.
+2. The application/request for an LPID in the eService has been approved after verification checks described in chapter 3 above.
+The PID provider requests the PID Provider wallet to create and send an LPID.
+3. The PID provider wallet requests the Client wallet for WIA, WTE, PID using the endpoint either submitted by the natural person in the first step or by information in the redirect url if the LPID process started in a wallet application with a redirect.
+4. Client wallet returns presentations of WTE, WIA, (PID).
+5. PID provider wallet requests information from VDR for verifiacation and validation.
+6. VDR returns requested information.
+7. PID provider wallet verifies and validates presentations of and issuer of WTE and WIA (and PID).
+ALT - Client wallet is Valid
+8. wallet creates LPID offer.
+9. Wallet sends LPID offer to Client wallet.
+10. Client wallet requests WIA and PID from PID provider wallet.
+11. PID provider wallet returs presentations of PID and WIA.
+12. Client wallet requests information from VDR for verifiacation and validation.
+13. VDR returns requested information.
+14. Client wallet verifies and validates presentations of and issuer of WTE and WIA (and PID).
+ALT - Preauthorized flow
+15. Client wallet requests token from autorization server.
+16. Authorization server return access token.
+END ALT - Preauthorized flow
+ALT - Authorization flow
+17. Client wallet requests access from Authorization server.
+18. Authorization server returns acess response.
+29. Client wallet requests access from autorization server.
+20. Authorization server return access token.
+END ALT - Authorization flow
+21. Client wallet requests LPID credential, including access token, from PID Provider wallet.
+22. PID provider wallet creates LPID.
+23. PID provider wallet encrypts LPID.
+24. PID provider wallet  seals LPID.
+25. PID provider wallet sends LPID to Client wallet.
+26. Client wallet accepts LPID and stores it.
+27. Client wallet sends ACK to PID provider wallet.
+28. PID provider wallet sends ACK to PID provider.
+END ALT - Client wallet is Valid
+ALT - Client wallet is NOT Valid
+29. PID provider wallet sends a warning to the PID Provider including warning code and warning text message.
+END ALT - Client wallet is NOT Valid
+30. PID provider informs the natural person of the result from application/request for LPID.

+# 4.0	Messages

+The LPID credential issuance incorporates comprehensive steps to ensure the security, reliability, and compliance.
+This includes both an authorization flow and a pre-authorized flow, with additional preliminary and post-issuance steps to align with regulatory standards and security best practices.
+The transactions of the LPID issuance is illustrated below, incorporating the critical steps of **Wallet Conformity, Trust Anchor Verification, Reliable Data Acquisition, PID Generation, Secure Issuance and Storage, Initial and Periodic Verification, and Renewal and Revocation Policies Management**.

 ### Post-Issuance Verification and Management:
 Following the issuance of the LPID, policies for the renewal and revocation of LPIDs (and (qualified)electronic attestations) must be established to address changes in the legal person's status.

-## 3.1 Discover request
+## 4.1 Discover request

 The holder's wallet initiates a request to discover the government identity provider’s authorization server configurations, essential for LPID credential issuance.
 To obtain the issuer's configurations, the wallet resolves the /.well-known/openid-credential-issuer endpoint using the credential_issuer URI found in the LPID credential offer response (as per EWC RFC001):